Posted date: August 6, 2025

 An application (single-spaced, 0.5 margins, and in Arial 11 font) must include the following:

-- Cover Page: Include names of principal investigator and other key personnel, institution (for each), mailing address, email, and pilot study title.
+Cover Page: Include names of principal investigator and other key personnel, institution (for each), mailing address, email, name and email of grants manager, pilot study title, keywords, and target research area (from above).

-- Proposal: Using the required format and 6 pages maximum (excluding literature cited):
+Proposal: Using the required format and 6 pages maximum (excluding literature cited and letters of support):

 One-year modular budget in increments of $25,000 but not to exceed $50,000 and a budget justification using the NIH R&R forms.
 Pilot applications with a budget over $50,000 require prior approval.